johailsherieff/johailsherieff.github.io/README.md

 # Background Research
 [Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network) having been successful in solving the real world problems of image recognition and classification, and are repeatedly implemented to recognize objects in recent years.
 However, CNNs have a hard time classifying images if the relative position of elements in the image are changed spatially by adding a rotation factor or a revolutional view of the image.
 This is due to the fact that the CNNs involve a max-pooling layer which takes away a lot of important information away since we are reducing the image dimensions and keeping only locally important features.
 So while the images retain the information likes edges, colors, depth etc in different layers, it fails to capture the positional and relative locations of these features with respect to the entire image.
 This drawback is addressed by capsule networks.
 Capsule Networks will help in maintaining these positional variances while increasing the classification accuracy of the system.

+## Image Classification using CNNs

+A Convolutional Neural Network (ConvNet/CNN) is a Deep Learning algorithm which can take in an input image, assign importance to various aspects/objects in the image and be able to differentiate one from the other.

+Image recognition, is the ability of a machine learning model to identify objects, places, people, writing and actions in images.
+Computers can use computer vision technologies in combination with a camera and artificial intelligence software to achieve image recognition

+## Capsule Networks

+## Google Cloud Platform

+Cloud computing is the delivery of computing services for servers, storage, databases, networking, software, analytics, artificial intelligence and moreover deployed in the Internet (“the cloud”) to offer faster innovation and flexible resources.

 # Datasets
 We explored numerous datasets of sign language recognition.
 We also approched the American Sign Language association at Northeastern University for help related to sign languages